 - Reality Ensues: When Spaceball One comes out of Ludicrous Speed, Dark Helmet follows Newton's First Law and smashes into the wall in front of him.

 - Reality-Writing Book: An example of a video rather than a book.
 The evil characters watch the video of the movie they are starring in — at one point their actions in the film universe and the video are perfectly synched up, which confuses the hell out of Dark Helmet.

 - Recursive Reality: The villains watch a video of their own movie, and end up on the scene where they are watching it, seeing an infinite number of themselves watching themselves.

 - Recycled In SPACE:

 - Although it is mostly a parody of Star Wars, the plot closely resembles the classic romantic comedy It Happened One Night.
-Down to Lone Star only accepting the $200-something travel expenses as pay, rather than the million dollars—sorry, million space bucks.
+Down to Lone Starr only accepting the $200-something travel expenses as pay, rather than the million dollars—sorry, million space bucks.